sonata-project/SonataDoctrineORMAdminBundle/Resources/doc/tutorial/creating_your_first_admin_class/defining_entities.rst

 Model definition
 ----------------

-No we need to create the entities that will be used in the blog:
+Now we need to create the entities that will be used in the blog:

 Post
 ~~~~